envytools/envytools/hwdocs/gpu.rst

 Each nvidia GPU has several identifying numbers that can be used to determine supported features, the engines it contains, and the register set.
-The most important of these numbers is an 8-bit number known as the "chipset id".
+The most important of these numbers is an 8-bit number known as the "GPU id".
-If two cards have the same chipset id, their GPUs support identical features, engines, and registers, with very minor exceptions.
-Such cards can however still differ in the external devices they contain: output connectors, encoders, capture chips, temperature sensors, fan controllers, installed memory, supported clocks, etc. You can get the chipset id of a card by reading from its :ref:`PMC area <pmc-id>`.
+If two cards have the same GPU id, their GPUs support identical features, engines, and registers, with very minor exceptions.
+Such cards can however still differ in the external devices they contain: output connectors, encoders, capture chips, temperature sensors, fan controllers, installed memory, supported clocks, etc. You can get the GPU id of a card by reading from its :ref:`PMC area <pmc-id>`.

-The chipset id is usually written as NVxx, where xx is the id written as uppercase hexadecimal number.
-Note that, while cards before NV10 used another format for their ID register and don't have the chipset id stored directly, they are usually considered as NV01-NV05 anyway.
+The GPU id is usually written as NVxx, where xx is the id written as uppercase hexadecimal number.
+Note that, while cards before NV10 used another format for their ID register and don't have the GPU id stored directly, they are usually considered as NV01-NV05 anyway.

-Nvidia uses "chipset code names" in their materials.
-They started out identical to the chipset id, but diverged midway through the NV40 series and started using a different numbering.
-However, for the most part nvidia code names correspond 1 to 1 with the chipset ids.
+Nvidia uses "GPU code names" in their materials.
+They started out identical to the GPU id, but diverged midway through the NV40 series and started using a different numbering.
+However, for the most part nvidia code names correspond 1 to 1 with the GPU ids.

-The chipset id has a one-to-many relationship with pci device ids.
-Note that the last few bits [0-6 depending on chipset id] of PCI device id are changeable through straps [see :ref:`pstraps`].
-When pci ids of a chipset are listed in this file, the following shorthands are used:
+The GPU id has a mostly one-to-many relationship with pci device ids.
+Note that the last few bits [0-6 depending on GPU] of PCI device id are changeable through straps [see :ref:`pstraps`].
+When pci ids of a GPU are listed in this file, the following shorthands are used:

 1234